AIDS Foundation of Chicago: World of Chocolate

 World of Chocolate is an annual event put on by the AFC.
 This event is put on in order to further advance efforts to end HIV/AIDS. – and to also advance efforts.
 This event takes place every December at Revel Fulton Market, in Chicago's West Loop area.
 World of Chocolate invites/encourages various restaurants, bakeries and other vendors in Chicago to attend this event.
 In previous years, the World of Chocolate event has raised over $200,000 from event sponsors, vendors and individual donors.

 Services

 The AIDS Foundation of Chicago offers testing, financial assistance, medication, and housing.
 HIV, HCV and other types of STI testing are available through the AFC; along with HIV education for those who are diagnosed and in need of assistance handling their symptoms and diagnosis.
 Medication for those who are not diagnosed with HIV, but wish to prevent the infection is available as well; in the form of Pre-exposure prophylaxis, commonly referred to as PrEP.
 Financial Assistance for those with HIV or other disabilities is also offered, through case management.
 In the most extreme cases, the AFC also provides permanent and temporary housing to those who are homeless and diagnosed with HIV, AIDS, or another disability.

 Partners

 The AFC was one of the founding organizations of the International Rectal Microbicide Advocates.

+Sponsors

+In 2021, the AFC received a $5,000 grant from Pfizer to support the foundation's Annual Advocacy Day.